 It’s commendable that about half of Credit Donkey’s survey participants had saved up some cash; but often, individuals don’t save enough money to carry themselves through a challenging and sudden financial crisis.
 A common recommendation when it comes to the appropriate amount to save in a nest egg is about three months’ salary, or six months worth of expenses (i.e. mortgage, auto loan, utility bills, gas, etc.).

-For instance, the average American in 2013 made $42,693 before taxes.
+For instance, the average American makes $42,693 before taxes.
 Take away about 25 percent of that income for taxes, and the average person walks away with $32,020 annually.
 Three months of net income (the ideal emergency fund amount) is about $8,000 to help keep you comfortably afloat in an emergency.

 3. Not setting specific goals.